What Are Service Dogs for ADHD

 Any breed of dog could be transformed into an emotional support dog or psychiatric service animal.
 It could be a dog you have owned for years or one you just picked up from a shelter or adoption agency.
 But, like with most things, there are a handful of dog breeds that are superiorly adept than the rest.

-Here’s two great articles from our own blog library and K9 of Mine which include a top breed list:
+Here’s two great articles from our own library and K9 of Mine which include a top breed list:

 1. Jack Russell Terrier